-How to use EIS accuracy contour plotsLatest updated: August 27, 2021
+How to use electrochemical impedance spectroscopy (EIS) accuracy contour plotsLatest updated: January 12, 2022

 EIS accuracy contour plots must be used to interpret errors made during EIS measurements and identify the best frequencies possible to be used for a given impedance range.
 The aim of Fig. 1 is to demonstrate how to read and understand EIS accuracy contour plots provided with each potentiostat .